 The WWE’s target audience has changed a bit since the days of the TV-MA Attitude era.
 It has cleaned up its act in recent years, barring strikes to the head with foreign objects, blading (bloodletting for dramatic effect), and toned down both sexual content and language to a point where it has become suitable for the important PG rating so many advertisers look for.

-In order to reach a new generation of fans, it had to evolve its product from simply being a television and pay-per-view product to an interactive, digitally-distributed media that is accessible from any device, at any time.
+In order to reach a new generation, it had to evolve its product.
+The WWE is no longer simply a television and pay-per-view product.
+It is now an interactive, digitally-distributed media that is accessible from any device, at any time.

 Modern audiences expect that the show doesn’t end when it goes off the air.
 WWE understand this, and through its talent, offers dozens of opportunities for fans to get more of the content they love and engagement they demand through platforms like Twitter, Instagram, Vine, Facebook, YouTube, and more.

 Talent like John Cena, arguably the biggest draw on the roster in the past ten years, regularly shares short clips of his workouts before a big match, inspirational words for his followers, and promotional bits and pieces from his many endorsement deals.